HANICA-DEA/vodagone/README.md

 ### Methods used

-* GET : In case of acquiring one, or multiple resources.
+* GET: In case of acquiring one, or multiple resources.
 * POST: In case of creating a resource.
 * PUT: In case of modifying  a resource.
 * DELETE: In case of deleting a resource.